Gabriele-Donato/website-materials-/README.md

-**State of the art: 1) added a producer-consumer structure; 2)added temporary output as csv file (this may be easily changed to a Google Sheet, HDFS, JSON etc...**
+**State of the art: 1) added a producer-consumer structure; 2)added temporary output as csv file (this may be easily changed to a Google Sheet, HDFS, JSON etc..
+Proceeding!**

 # What is cooking?